Case studies

 I was contacted by English PEN, having previously worked with their Head of Operations at two other organisations.
 English PEN is one of the world’s oldest human rights organisations, championing the freedom to write and the freedom to read around the world.

-I’m working with the Head of Operations to investigate and implement an HR Management System and service to help streamline their online HR processes and provide on-going HR support to managers.
+I worked with the Head of Operations to investigate and implement an HR Management System and service to help streamline their online HR processes and provide on-going HR support to managers.
 We’re also looking to launch an Employee Assistant Programme (EAP) to make sure the team feel fully supported with their mental health and wellbeing.

 Battersea Arts Centre, London